 Or just those who might be curious.
 Welcome to the grammarNOW!
 Tips blog.
 Here you’ll find my occasional musings on grammar and language, interesting tidbits and humor I find in the language (yes, Virginia, there are funny things about grammar!), and probably most important: grammar tips!

 For those who have been signed up for a week or for years to receive the grammarNOW!
 Tip of the Week, you’ll now find it here.
 You can register to receive a notice of each week’s posting or have it delivered by RSS feed, if you prefer.
-I apologize, slightly, that we’ll be starting over with “a,” because the Tips have been rewritten and redesigned to be more useful.
+The Tips have been rewritten and redesigned to be more useful and now include comments on language and humor in grammar.
 Please feel free to use this new format to respond to the Tips—a process you’ve never had the ability to enjoy before.
 I’m excited to see where such conversations take us.

 Please send in your suggestions for ideas you’d like to see covered in the Tips or grammar and language discussions you’d like to pursue.

 This is my first blog, so bear with me.
 I’ll get better at this as we go along.
 Check out the posts on the site and, please, SAY SOMETHING!
 Join the conversation.

 Do you think writers own their own words?
 Not necessarily!
 They must be copyrighted to be protected, and as of January 1, 2019, all works published in the U.S. before 1923 entered the public domain.
 That means that you don’t have to cite a source to quote Robert Frost’s poem “Stopping by Woods on a Snowy Evening” in your next paper (“Whose woods these are, I think I know.
 His house is in the village though; He will not see me stopping here To watch his woods fill up with snow.”—remember that line from high school?)
 UNLESS that copyright has been renewed, as it was in 1951 by Frost himself.